Kit Harington & Rose Leslie, Everyone’s Favorite ‘GoT’ Couple, Set June Date To Walk Down Aisle

 Cue the wedding bells!

 Everyone’s favorite Game of Thrones couple, Kit Harington and Rose Leslie, have officially announced their wedding date.
-According to the BBC the duo will be saying “I do” on June 23.
+According to the BBC, the duo will be saying “I do” on June 23.
 As Jon Snow was named “King of the North” in the popular HBO series, it’s only fitting that the actor who plays him and his bride-to-be should be wed in an actual castle.
 Leslie’s father, Sebastian Leslie, is a councilman who owns a castle in Aberdeenshire, Scotland, which is where the couple has decided to exchange vows.

 The couple met while filming the second season of the series in 2012 and officially announced their engagement in September 2017 via The Times newspaper.
 Fans all over the world fell in love with the Jon Snow and Ygritte love story.
-Jon Snow was a newly-minted member of the Night’s Watch and Ygritte was the Wildling who dared him to approach her with her famous one-liner, “You know nothing Jon Snow”.
-The actors had such an amazing chemistry on-screen that I don’t think it was all that surprising when fans found out that the two took that chemistry off-screen and ultimately fell in love in real life.
-According to Harington, it was “easy to fall in love” with his fiancé.
+Jon Snow was a newly-minted member of the Night’s Watch, and Ygritte was the Wildling who dared him to approach her with her famous one-liner, “You know nothing Jon Snow.”
+The actors had such an amazing chemistry on screen that it was not at all surprising when fans found out that the two took that chemistry off screen and ultimately fell in love in real life.
+According to Harington, it was “easy to fall in love” with his fiancée.

 “If you’re already attracted to someone, and then they play your love interest in the show, it becomes very easy to fall in love,” the actor gushed to Vogue Italia in 2016.

 Kit Harington and Rose Leslie are officially getting married on June 23rd, 2018! pic.twitter.com/DCwX9lTaJf